VeraPatricio/FRApy/docs/source/index.rst

 This code was developed by:

-* Vera Patricio, main contributer
+* Vera Patricio (vera.patricio@dark-cosmology.dk), main contributer
 * Johan Richard, lensing specialist

 If you use FRApy in your science, please add the following citation:

 `Patrício et. al, 2018 <https://ui.adsabs.harvard.edu/#abs/2018MNRAS.477...18P/abstract>`_.

-TO COME: PATRICIO 2019
+and

+Patrício et. al, in prep.

 and don't forget `astropy <http://www.astropy.org/>`_ and `emcee <http://dfm.io/emcee/current/>`_!